C/1993 Y1 (McNaught–Russell): Orbit

 Its orbital period was found to be very high – initially estimated at over 1400 years.

 Historical records

 It was noted by Francois Colas (Paris observatory) and Ichiro Hasegawa that the path of McNaught–Russell coincided with that of comet C/574 G1, which was recorded in AD 574 over a period from April 4 to May 23 by observers in China.
-This would give the comet a period of 1430 ± 30 years and so making it the longest period comet to be seen on two separate returns.
+This would give the comet a period of 1430±30 years and so making it the longest period comet to be seen on two separate returns.
 Since the comet was not observed to approach any planets, its orbit should remain largely unchanged on its next return.
 This would place its next approach to the inner Solar System around 3300.
+However, a 2024 study concluded that while the paths of the 574 AD comet and Comet McNaught–Russell may have run parallel southward, the expected length of tail and brightness did not match the historical records of the ancient comet, therefore ruling out the possibility that this was an earlier apparition of McNaught–Russell.